l3naaaa/l3naaaa/README.md

-Hi, I'm <span style="color: #FF69B4;">Alina</span>, a passionate software engineer with a degree in Computer Science.
+Hi, I'm <font color="#FF69B4">Alina</font>, a passionate software engineer with a degree in Computer Science.
 I thrive on creating innovative, efficient solutions and have a strong foundation in web development.
 My career goal is to join a dynamic team where I can contribute my skills to solving real world problems, continue learning new technologies, and grow into a well rounded software engineer. ✨

 <img src="https://github.com/user-attachments/assets/bf60b0c6-7a9e-426e-b057-5af9c4a1aeb9" alt="Tech Kitty" width="400">